practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Mercury/README.md

 Copyright (C) 2013-2025 The Mercury team
 $
 ```

+By the way: the Mercury compiler shows a huge help page with: _$ mmc --help_

 If you want to unstall this installation, go back to the original installation directory _./mercury-srcdist-rotd-2025-11-01/_ and do: